zyake/PAC.js/README.md

 >which can give the user experience of very short program start times,
 >as the user interface (presentation) can be shown before the abstraction has fully initialized.

-## The key concepts of "simple-pac"
+## The key concepts of "PAC.js"

-The key concepts of the simple-pac are following.
+The key concepts of the PAC.js are following.
 * PAC pattern based hierarchical structure
 * Very simple, template based transition mechanism
 * DI container like component management facility